-CAREunity is a test that identifies one of the causes of recurrent miscarriage and other placental problems.
+CAREunity is a groundbreaking test, developed by our Scientists that identifies one of the causes of recurrent miscarriage and other placental problems.

 CAREunity is a saliva swab test that can identify a key gene mutation that can cause miscarriage in early pregnancy.